 John Lewis is such an iconic department store.
 So when people think of traditional wedding gift lists (in-store appointments and scanning guns), they tend to think of John Lewis gift list.
-As we've established above, things have moved on a bit since then with apps and a plethora of wedding gift list brands available.
+As we've established above, things have moved on a bit since then with a plethora of wedding gift list brands available.
 Unfortunately, John Lewis no longer offers a Gift List service.
 But they have replaced this with a Wish List service.
 Which operates much more like the Amazon wedding gift list detailed above.
 Gifts are purchased and sent by guests individually and as/when ordered.

 The ordering service from John Lewis gift list operates just like normal online ordering so is subject to delivery fees, but we've found it unclear as to whether or not there are charges applied to honeymoon funds.

 So there you have it.
 An honest comparison of all the wedding gift list services.
 And now you're armed with all the information you need in order to choose.
 But whatever you decide to go for, just remember that a gift list really is the best way to make the wedding present buying experience so much easier and more enjoyable for both yourselves and all of your guests.
 And lucky for you, the industry is full of incredible brands that make that process simple and fun.

 Note: Rock My Wedding is part of The Cambium Group which also own The Wedding Shop, Prezola and The Wedding Present Company.
 However, this review is an unaffiliated, fair review of all gift list services based on features and benefits alone.
 All opinions are our own.